-Good inventory control techniques for warehouse management start with an organised and well-maintained site.
-Managers should regularly inspect warehouse operations, ensuring that stock is stored in a way that allows staff to easily and safely access it.
+Effective inventory management start with an optimised warehouse stock control strategy.
+Managers must regularly inspect warehouse operations, ensuring that stock is stored in a way that allows staff to easily and safely access it.

 Below are some best practice inventory control techniques to help improve your operations and ensure the smooth running of your warehouse.